neildalal/Twitter-Analytics/README.md

 # Twitter-Analytics

+EDIT: In July, 2023 Twitter was rebranded to X and its APIs were changed - so the attached code will not work as it is.
+Please make necessary changes as required.

 The code Twitter_Analytics.py extracts and analyses the data of any Twitter User.
 Specifically:
 1) It prints the number of followers and the list of screen names of each of the followers.
 2) Visualises the geographic distribution of the followers on a world map.
 One can zoom in/out and hover on the map to see the location, user id and no. of followers of that user.